artmedia1/Interview-Prep/Grind75/README.md

 - Find the Median of a Number Stream (medium)

 # 10. Subsets
-- 1Deals with problems involve dealing with Permutations (like given a String, find all combinations of the characters) and Combinations of a given set of elements.`
+- `Deals with problems involve dealing with Permutations (like given a String, find all combinations of the characters) and Combinations of a given set of elements.`
 - The pattern Subsets describes an efficient Breadth First Search (BFS) approach to handle all these problems.

 - The pattern looks like this: Given a set of [1, 2, 3]: